finfinxo/nikoProject/README.md

 making sure the plain-text book files are also saved in the same folder.

-Then run the following command
+Then run the following command, replacing everything after `main.py` with the file names of your plain-text books.

 ![cmd screenshot](.images/command.png)